What Is a Good APR for a Credit Card, and How Can You Get One?

 Emphasize how long you’ve been a loyal customer, your stellar payment history and any competing credit card offers to which you’re considering transferring your balance.

 Even if the company refuses to negotiate your APR, you can ask them if they can waive any past interest charges or annual fees.
 Some credit card companies will periodically waive these fees, so it’s worth a try.

-While a balance transfer from a high-interest credit card to a 0% promotional APR seems perfect on the surface, there are a few factors to consider.
+While a balance transfer from a high-interest credit card to a 0% intro APR seems perfect on the surface, there are a few factors to think about.

-That $40 may seem steep, but considering a credit card with a 17.9% APR would cost you $179 in interest over the course of a year, the transfer is likely a better deal.
+That $40 may seem steep, but considering a credit card with a 17.9% APR could cost you $179 in interest over a year, the transfer might be a better deal.

 You should also consider what happens when the 0% APR promotional period ends.
 Will the credit card start charging interest after the promotional period expires?
 Or is the interest deferred during the promotional period — meaning if you end the period with a remaining balance, the deferred interest is charged on that unpaid amount?